We’ve tested and found the best smart contract auditing and security tools that every web3 smart contract developer should include in their stack.

-Building a more robust and reliable Web3 is hard work, and a big part of getting there is ensuring developers have the tools to build secure smart contracts.
+Building a more robust and reliable web3 ecosystem is hard work.
+A big part of getting there is ensuring developers have the tools to build secure smart contracts.

 However, prioritizing the security of your codebase as a smart contract engineer and performing security reviews can be a long and difficult task.

-That’s why we’ve compiled a list of the top 8 smart contract auditing and security tools our auditors think every smart contract developer should include in their stack.
+That’s why we’ve compiled a list of the top eight smart contract auditing and security tools our auditors think every smart contract developer should include in their stack.

 Fuzz testing is necessary for any blockchain project, and auditors must know how to perform it correctly.